 Major professional associations include the American Counseling Association (ACA), its 17 divisions, and its state chapters.
-Some of the prominent divisions of the ACA are the American School Counselor Association (ASCA); American College Counseling Association; American Mental Health Counselors Association; the International Association of Marriage and Family Counselors (IAMFC); and the National Career Development Association.
+Some of the prominent divisions of the ACA are the American School Counselor Association (ASCA); American College Counseling Association; American Mental Health Counselors Association (AMHCA); the International Association of Marriage and Family Counselors (IAMFC); and the National Career Development Association.

 The counselor education program at East Carolina University provides a foundation in counseling theory, helping skills, assessment, and developmental theories.
 It offers graduate students, who come from varied undergraduate backgrounds, an opportunity to study and develop their own personal style and approach to professional counseling.
 Students are encouraged to focus their elective study on course work that best meets their career interests.
-The program has three career options that include: school counseling, counseling in higher education, and agency counseling.
+The program has three career options that include: school counseling, counseling in higher education, and clinical mental health counseling.

 All Counselor Education students enrolled in practicum or internship must be supervised by an appropriately credentialed site supervisor.
 The Department of Higher, Adult, and Counselor Education has designed a Counselor Education Supervisor Training Site, which is intended for potential site supervisors, but hopefully is also useful to all counseling professionals hoping to serve as supervisors of counselors-in-training.